michael2747-j/FLIGHT-SEARCH-WEB-APP/README.md

 python server.py

-Open your browser and go to:
+Open your browser and navigate to:

 http://127.0.0.1:8080/index.html